Sitefinity/custom-membership-provider/README.md

 ## API Overview
 ###QueryArgs
-The QueryArgs type has several properties which hold the accumulated data from the Linq query expression.
-Following are more details on the specifics of each property of the QueryArgs object.
+The **QueryArgs** type has several properties which hold the accumulated data from the **Linq** query expression.
+The following tables provides more details on the specifics of each property of the **QueryArgs** object, as well as on the supported queries.

 <table>
 	<thead>